programmertoni/LiveCoding-Yelp-clone-app/README.md

 ## License

-Trello is released under the
+This app is released under the
 [MIT License](http://www.opensource.org/licenses/MIT).